Albinhsn/Bonobo/README.md

 [ ] Make sure you free on interpreter error

+* change OP_STRUCT_ARG in compiler
+* figure out if you need everthing through every path etc

 ### Aggressively refactor to minimize code
-* if error just kick em out
-* create an array type?
 * figure out how to remove std::vector locals
-* figure out if you need everthing through every path etc
-* minimize chains of pointers if possible
-* change OP_STRUCT_ARG in compiler
 * dynamic array sizes rather then fixed